 Tires provide the necessary grip while driving.
 With continued use, the threads wear out and this can reduce the traction between the car and the road.

-Driving with old and worn tires is extremely dangerous – especially when braking.
+Driving with old and worn tires is extremely dangerous – especially if you are driving at high speeds

 Extremely hot weather has a negative effect on the tires.
 It is recommended to change the tires after 6 years.
 You can do this earlier if you have had more punctures or are on the road a lot.

 Signs that you need new tires

 1. Check the tread depth

 In most countries, the legally required minimum tread length is 1.5 mm.
 However, you should replace your tires before they reach the legal limit.
 One of the main causes of unbalanced tread wear is incorrect tire pressure.
 Make sure that the tire is cold when you inflate the car with pressure.
 Air is inflated under hot conditions.

 There are several ways to measure the tread length of a tire.
 First of all, you can use a measuring device.
 If you don’t have one, there is a method that must have been around for many years – the Lincoln Penny.
 Insert the coin into the tire gap upside down.
 If you find that the whole head is visible, you can continue to use the tires.
 However, if you cannot see the head, you must change the tire.

 For some tires, you will have tread wear indicators.
 These show you the minimum length of tread wear.
 Most modern cars have this already built-in.
 The bars are visible on new tires, but they will soon disappear again as tire consumption increases.
 If you can see the tread wear indicators, your tires have outlived their purpose.